-The figures that follow are schematic only and are intended to represent part of a larger building.
+The figures that follow are schematic and are intended to represent part of a larger building.

-The route taken through a room or space will be determined by the layout of the contents, e.g. machinery, storage racking (Figure 23).
+The route taken through a room or space will be determined by the layout of the contents e.g. work stations, aisle layout (Figure 24).
 It is good practice to ensure routes to the exits are kept as direct and short as possible.
 In a small room there may be only one exit but in a larger room or area there may be many exits.

-In some cases, where the contents are moved around or the space is liable to frequent change, e.g. in a storage area or where racking is movable, you should ensure that the exits, or the routes to them, do not become blocked or the length of the route is not significantly extended.
+In some cases where the contents are moved around or the space is liable to frequent change, e.g. in a storage area or where racking is moveable you should ensure that the exits, or the routes to them, do not become blocked or the length of the route is not significantly extended.